Marco-Chen-06/MPU6050-and-I2C-Driver-ATmega328P/README.md

 ### timer_16.c
-timer_16.c is an interrupt-drive 16-bit timer
+timer_16.c is an interrupt-driven 16-bit timer

 # Running the Code